-The impact of television on children is a controversial topic with its effect on development not entirely clear.
-Recently the increase in mobile phone use has changed the focus of debate but it remains important to understand how increasing levels of screen time will affect our future generation.
+The impact of television on children is a controversial topic with its effect on development needing to be clarified.
+Recently the increase in mobile phone use has changed the focus of debate, but it remains essential to understand how increasing levels of screen time will affect our future generation.
 To test how television impacts on executive function (a collection of pre-frontal skills which impact on attention and working memory) children were shown two programmes.
-The first a “very popular fantastical cartoon about an animated sponge that lives under the sea” and the second a more educationally orientated cartoon about a pre-school aged boy.
-The core difference between the programmes was that the former was defined as fast paced (the scene completely changed every 11 seconds) whereas the latter had a slower pace (scene change every 34 seconds)
+The first a “very popular fantastical cartoon about an animated sponge that lives under the sea”, and the second is a more educationally orientated cartoon about a preschool-aged boy.
+The core difference between the programmes was that the former was defined as fast-paced (the scene completely changed every 11 seconds), whereas the latter had a slower pace (scene change every 34 seconds)

-After watching the cartoons the children completed 3 different tasks to test executive function.
-An example of one test was a delayed gratification exercise in which they could chose a bag of marshmallows or goldfish crackers and could have 10 if they could wait for the experimenter to return into the room (but wouldn’t know how long that would be) or have 2 immediately.
+After watching the cartoons, the children completed three tasks to test executive function.
+An example of one test was a delayed gratification exercise in which they could choose a bag of marshmallows or goldfish crackers.
+They could have ten if they could wait for the experimenter to return to the room (but wouldn’t know how long that would be) or have two immediately.

 Why does it matter?

-Pace of change in television shows may impact on decision making immediately after watching them.
-While familiar events are processed by established pathways, new and unexpected events, which the authors note “fantastical events often are” do not have a neurological framework to follow.
+The pace of change in television shows may impact decision-making immediately after watching them.
+While familiar events are processed by established pathways, new and unexpected events, which the authors note “fantastical events often are”, do not have a neurological framework to follow.
 There is no comment about at what age this effect may stop.

 Clinically Relevant Bottom Line:

-It’s possible watching Sponge Bob Square-Pants as a distraction video for a child you are cannulating may impact on your own decision making immediately afterwards.
+Watching Sponge Bob Square-Pants as a distraction video for a child you are cannulating may impact your decision-making immediately afterwards.

 Reviewed by: Damian Roland